leon196/Choupichoup/README.md

 [Oujevipo Contest #2] is for the KIDS !
 It's already fun, why so complicate ?
 So time to reboot the project !
 The last one I swear !
-The new game experience is easy and inspired by the satisfaction of absorbing in [Katamari Damacy]
+The new game experience is easy and inspired by the satisfaction of absorbing like in [Katamari Damacy]

 ![Choupichoup gif 1][Choupichoup gif 1]